 Engaging Your Social Network

 You may be surprised how far some of your friends’ social connections can get you, immensely adding to your campaign’s reach.
-After posting a link to your campaign on your social media channels, ask friends, family and colleagues to share it too.
+After posting a link to your campaign on your social media channels, ask friends and family to share it too.
 You want as many eyes on your campaign page as possible.
-Post updates frequently on your campaign page and social media pages.
-Include relevant news to keep donors in the loop and to showcase your gratitude.
+Include relevant news in your updates to keep donors in the loop and to showcase your gratitude.
 Attempt to engage your supporters by sharing messages of hope.
 To add your own spin to your campaign, come up with a hashtag that will allow others to follow your journey.
 Or you could consider creating a blog about your adventure, which will help maintain supporter engagement as well as potentially reach new audiences.
 If you keep supporters engaged, they are more likely to donate again or share your story with their social network.

 Successful IVF Campaigns on YouCaring